Morteza-Khazaei/uavsar/README.md

 ## Usage: A Step-by-Step Workflow

-The toolkit provides three main commands: `uavsar search`, `uavsar convert`, and `uavsar stack`.
-Here is a typical workflow:
+The toolkit provides four main commands that guide you through the data processing workflow: `search`, `unzip`, `convert`, and `stack`.

 ### Step 1: Find and Download Data with `search`

-Use this command to find and download data from the official archive.
+Use this command to find and download data from the official ASF archive.

 ```bash
 uavsar search